binkley/modern-java-practices/README.md

       for checking STDOUT and STDERR, program exits, and use of system properties (_eg_, validate logging), also a dependency for the sample projects.  (*NB* &mdash; these are generally not parallelizable tests as they alter the state of the JVM.
-If you need these, be cautious about using parallel testing features, and avoiding
+Another is the [JUnit Pioneer](https://junit-pioneer.org/) extension pack.
+If you need these, be cautious about using parallel testing features, and avoiding [Flaky Tests](https://hackernoon.com/flaky-tests-a-war-that-never-ends-9aa32fdef359))
-      [Flaky Tests](https://hackernoon.com/flaky-tests-a-war-that-never-ends-9aa32fdef359))

 ---